 Steven Nelson Memorial Fund

 Counseling is a process in which a nonjudgmental, caring, and trained therapist helps a person arrive at effective solutions to problems or life tasks.
 While specific methods may vary, most The Steven Nelson Memorial Fund provides financial assistance to students who are experiencing a financial hardship related to coming out as lesbian, gay, bisexual, transgender (LGBT) during their time at Boise State.
-Designed to help students move forward in their lives and academic career, grant awards, starting at $1500, will be dispersed in two payments over the course of two consecutive semesters.
+Designed to help students move forward in their lives and academic career, grant awards, up to $1500, will be dispersed in two payments over the course of two consecutive semesters.

 You can find more information about the Steven Nelson Memorial fund here.

 Counseling as a Source of Support for LBGTQI Students